 Not to be missed during your visit: the majestic dome, the black marble sarcophagus depicting Vauban half-reclining and, of course, the tomb of Napoleon I, surrounded by the graves of his son, brothers and great generals and marshals.

-At the request of Louis XIV and the Louvois Minister of War, construction of theEglise Saint-Louis-des-Invalides began in 1676, to accommodate soldiers in an annex of the Dome.
-The plans were entrusted to the architect Jules Hardouin-Mansart, who designed a building that would enable the King and his soldiers to attend the same mass, while entering through different doors, as required by protocol.
-The soldiers were also obliged to attend mass daily in this simple, uncluttered edifice dedicated to Saint-Louis.
+At the request of Louis XIV and War Minister Louvois, construction of theEglise Saint-Louis-des-Invalides began in 1676, to accommodate soldiers in an annex of the Dome.
+The plans were entrusted to the architect Jules Hardouin-Mansart, who designed a building that would allow the King and his soldiers to attend the same mass, while entering through different doors, as required by protocol.
+The soldiers were also required to attend daily mass in this sober, uncluttered edifice dedicated to Saint-Louis.

-For the record, the architect Jules Hardouin-Mansart had planned to continue work on the Invalides by adding a colonnade inspired by that of St. Peter's Basilica in Rome, but the project never saw the light of day.
+For the record, architect Jules Hardouin-Mansart had planned to continue work on the Invalides by adding a colonnade to the church, inspired by that of St. Peter's Basilica in Rome; but the project never saw the light of day.

-Instead, in 1870, a glass roof was created to separate the two churches, creating a rather astonishing effect.
-It should be noted that it is not possible to go from the Eglise des Soldats (free) to the Dôme (paying) from inside the buildings.
+In 1870, however, a glass roof was created to separate the two churches, creating a rather astonishing effect.
+Please note that it is not possible to go from the Soldiers' Church (free) to the Dome (paying) from inside the buildings.

-Even today, theEglise Saint-Louis-des-Invalides remains the cathedral of the French armed forces.
+Even today, theEglise Saint-Louis-des-Invalides remains the cathedral of the French armies.
 Before you leave, take a stroll through the Jardin de l'Intendant!

 Dates and Opening Time